 To begin creating a kids business plan, sit down with your kids and

 have a serious discussion with them about their ideas and goals.
-As you

-actual ‘business plan’.
-Questions and information
+type into an actual ‘business plan’.
+Questions and information you

-you should discuss include:
+should discuss include:

 What service will you provide?

-If your children have an idea of a service they want to provide, now is
+If your children have an idea of a service they want to provide, now

-that’s okay.
+one, and that’s okay.
 Explore these ideas with them and help them

-narrow them down to one that both you and your kids think is a suitable
+narrow them down to one that both you and your kids think is a